Ever stopped to consider what happens to your visitors after they land on your site?

 - It’s not done with Sally.
 She has a question concerning the purchase she made.
 (Service Hub)

 - She first heads to your knowledge section to see if she can sort out the issue on her own.
-Unfortunately, she doesn’t find the solution she was hoping for, so she decides to live-chat with your support team.
+Unfortunately, she didn’t find the solution she was hoping for, so she decides to live-chat with your support team.
 (Service Hub)

 - Online users come across this review and are intrigued.
 They also decide to check you out.
 So, they come to your site and also make a purchase.